 Although the trimmer does come with a wide range of length guards, it would have been great to have them in smaller increments to allow for more precise control.
-But this is if I was being very harsh.

 It isn’t waterproof.
 This isn’t a huge deal for me because I never trim wet.
 Trimming wet generally leads to a less effective and less efficient trim.
 But if you are prone to trimming in the shower, this trimmer definitely wouldn’t be for you.

 There are other beard trimmers that are just as capable, but none within this affordable price bracket.